According to Wikipedia,

 Clemson University is located at 201 Sikes Hall, Clemson SC 29634

 Clemson University has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Clemson has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Clemson University is known for it's academic work in the following disciplines:

-Clemson University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, History, and Engineering.
+Clemson University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Economics, and Engineering.
 Here are some of Clemson University's most famous alumni: